sholance/Resources/docs/Legos.md

 ### List of Useful Legos

-Legos
 Below is a list curated to highlight some of the Legos useful to the ODC Landscape.

-legos are literally "pieces that can be joined together to make models of many different objects" and more importantly Legos in this context are said to be **components of the data mesh which have consistent input and outputs which can easily duplicate analysis and other repeated functions used to better empower communities collective decision making [more](https://github.com/Fraud-Detection-and-Defense/lego-docs) and [more](https://gov.gitcoin.co/t/public-goods-legos-roadmap/12546) on Legos**
+Legos are literally "pieces that can be joined together to make models of many different objects" and more importantly Legos in this context are said to be **components of the data mesh which have consistent input and outputs which can easily duplicate analysis and other repeated functions used to better empower communities collective decision making.
+[More](https://github.com/Fraud-Detection-and-Defense/lego-docs) and [more](https://gov.gitcoin.co/t/public-goods-legos-roadmap/12546) on Legos**

 **On-Chain History:**